aeternity/aesophia/docs/aeso_compiler.md

 The option `include_child_contract_symbols` includes the symbols of child contracts functions in the generated fate code.
 It is turned off by default to avoid making contracts bigger on chain.

-The option `debug_info` includes information related to debugging in the compiler output.
-Currently this option only includes the mapping from variables to registers.

 #### Options to control which compiler optimizations should run:

 By default all optimizations are turned on, to disable an optimization, it should be